FAQs about Unlocked Cell Phones

 by Paul Sanders

-You don't need to be locked into a cellular contract with a specific carrier if you don't want to.
-If you want the flexibility to change carriers without changing your phone, an unlocked cell phone may be the best choice for you.
-Here are some frequently asked questions to help you get familiar with unlocked cell phones and the terminology that goes along with them.
+It used to be that if you bought a new cell phone, you were locked into a contract with a carrier like Verizon, Sprint, AT&T, or T-Mobile.
+Well, times have changed and you no longer need to enter a contract with a specific carrier if you don't want to.
+If you think you'd like the flexibility of changing carriers without changing your phone, an unlocked cell phone may be a good choice for you.
+Here are some frequently asked questions people have about unlocked cell phones and the terminology that goes along with them.

 Before you decide on an unlocked cell phone, you may want to decide which network you want to use with it.
 Then you can check the phone requirements for that carrier and whether the models you're considering are compatible.